Born: 30th July 1974 (Germany)

 to 500 prints.
 The Back of individual prints will be signed & given their own edition number.

-dry-mounted & surrounded by a 10cm mount.
-The prints are protected behind 4mm thick glass and have a simple wooden 'Obeche' frame.
-The frames have been selected for their clean modern look, complementing the style of the prints.
-The frames come with a dark cherry-wood finish, which is neutral enough to complement most interiors.
-Frames can also be stained to individual specifications.
-You should Contact David before ordering, to specify any colour preferences.
+Framing - Prints can be supplied framed or unframed.
+Framed prints will be dry-mounted & surrounded by a 10cm mount.
+The prints will be protected behind 4mm thick glass and have a simple wooden 'Obeche' frame.
+You should Contact David before ordering, to specify any colour or style preferences.

 If you have any questions, or you want any more information about ordering prints, please feel free to contact David Hier directly.